 Head of School

 My name is Alan Morley and I am the Head of School of English Modern School – Doha.
-I am thrilled to be joining the community.
 My experience is broad and diverse.
-My career in education now exceeds thirty years.
-For the last fourteen years I have been in schools in the Middle East.
+For the last fifteen years I have been in schools in the Middle East.
 I have spent three years in Bahrain, six years in Abu Dhabi and most recently four years in Riyadh.
-I have taught in American Diploma and IB Diploma schools, coeducational, single-sex and segregated schools.
-I am very much looking forward to working within a coeducational school that embraces the Cambridge system.
+I have in American Diploma and IB Diploma schools, coeducational, single-sex and segregated schools.
+I am very much enjoying working within a coeducational school that embraces the Cambridge system.